 You will be required to provide the agreed sum of rent and deposit in cleared funds before taking possession of the property.
 This can be paid in a number of ways, which will be explained to you.
 The Deposit will usually be held in our clients account and if your Tenancy is an Assured Shorthold Tenancy will be protected under the Tenancy Deposit Scheme and you will receive a Certificate of Registration for your Deposit.
 The rent is usually paid monthly in advance commencing on the first day of the tenancy and then on the same day each month thereafter.
 You will receive instructions when you move into the property of where future rent payments should be made.
 If we are managing the property this will usually be Heywoods and if we are not managing it, it will usually be the Landlord.

-There will normally be a small one off arrangement fee paid by the tenant of £80 including VAT which is payable prior to the commencement of the Tenancy with the deposit and first rent payment.
+There will normally be a small one off arrangement fee paid by the tenant of £100 including VAT which is payable prior to the commencement of the Tenancy with the deposit and first rent payment.
 We do not charge any renewal fees or fees for holding deposits

 You will be given an Inventory on the property at the start of your Tenancy and you will be asked to check that you agree with it and sign and return one copy to Heywoods.
 The Inventory is very important as it forms the only record of the condition of the property and the commencement of the Tenancy.